Observable

 Details

-is that once the subscription node executes, it automatically unsubscribes.Example
+thenOnce differs from then method in that once the subscribed node executes, it will automatically unsubscribe.

 thenImmediate